 Go over to one and feel its corky bark.
 A cork oak lives from 300 to 400 years.
 After a tree is 20 to 30 years old, its bark can be stripped for cork once every ten years.
 As long as the stripper works carefully and does not bruise the tree, it will replenish its cork.

 Your first stop is the Visitor Center

 , on the northwest side of the plaza in the Robinson-Rose house.
 The highlight here is the HO scale model of Old Town showing the State Park area as it was in 1872.
 The builder of the models, Joseph Toigo, worked in the automobile industry as a body and fender man, and found the intricacy and delicacy of building models a welcome change of pace.

 When you come out of the Visitor Center, walk left, around the plaza.

-Passing the Plaza del Pasado and the El Fandango restaurant, you come to the Alvarado House, a reconstruction of the adobe home that was built here in the 1820's.
-Next to the Alvarado House is the Johnson House, a reconstructed frame house from the 1860's, now used as a shop.
+Passing the Fiesta de Reyes and La Casa de Machado, you come to the Alvarado House, a reconstruction of the adobe home that was built here in the 1820's.
+Next to the Alvarado House is the Johnson House, a reconstructed frame house from the 1860's.
+Both buildings are now used as shops.

-Continuing along the street, you next come to the former Cosmopolitan Hotel
+Continuing along the street, you next come to the Cosmopolitan Hotel and Restaurant

 .
 Completed in 1830, the original building was a one-story, U-shaped adobe.
 It was later converted into a hotel, and a second story was added.